nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The first index refers to the index number shown in the displayed student list and the second index refers to the index of the task in the displayed task list of the student.
 * Both indexes **must be positive integers** 1, 2, 3, …​
+* The default status for a newly added task is in progress.

 Examples: